assay-it/blueprint-continuous-quality/README.md

 "Everything is Continuous" does not invent any special workflow.
 It just emphasis deployment and quality assessment as a key feature along the development process.
 Continuous proofs of the quality helps to eliminate defects at earlier phases of feature lifecycle.
 Eventually, each engineering team adopts the workflow suitable for them.
-This example application implements a reference workflow to emphasis role of https://assay.it.
+This example application implements a reference workflow to emphasis role of https://assay.it as part of pull request quality check.
 Let's take a look:

 1. The `main` branch of your project is always latest deployable snapshot of a software asset.